msv-lab/f1x/README.md

 ![logo](doc/logo.png)

-f1x is a test-driven patch generation engine for C/C++ programs.
-It can automatically find and fix software bugs by analyzing behaviour of passing and failing tests. f1x aims to be reliable, efficient and easy-to-use, which is critical for large scale experimentation. f1x combines ideas from existing syntax-based and semantics-based techniques in a mutually reinforcing fashion by performing semantic search space partitioning during test execution.
+f1x (ef-one-eks) is a test-driven patch generation engine for C/C++ programs.
+It can automatically find and fix software bugs by analyzing behaviour of passing and failing tests. f1x aims to be reliable, efficient and easy-to-use, which is critical for large scale experimentation.

+f1x combines ideas from existing syntax-based and semantics-based techniques in a mutually reinforcing fashion by performing semantic search space partitioning during test execution.
 This enables f1x to traverse the search space in an arbitrary order without sacrificing efficiency.
-As a result, f1x is the first system that guarantees to always generate the most reliable patch in the search space according to a given static prioritization strategy.Apart from that, f1x explores search space X times faster compared to previous approaches when repairing large programs such as PHP, Libtiff, etc.
+As a result, f1x is the first system that guarantees to always generate the most reliable patch in the search space according to a given static prioritization strategy.
+Apart from that, f1x explores search space X times faster compared to previous approaches when repairing large programs such as PHP, Libtiff, etc.

 More details about f1x can be found in our publication.